 Rank 4: Riposte

 When the fighter is pressed to their last ounce of energy, their training allows them to attempt a desperate recovery.
-If the fighter can score a Hit on an opponent while they are Exhausted, then the fighter may Recover back to Tired on the following Beat.
+If the fighter can score a Hit on an opponent while they are Exhausted, then the fighter may Restore back to Tired on the following Beat.
 This effect occurs even if the Hit is cancelled with a Defense Call.

 Rank 5: Weapon Mastery